melodypapa/oldmelodypapa.github.io/AUTOSAR/memory_mapping.md

 ### codePeriod

-{codePeriod} is the typical period time value and unit of the ExecutableEntitys in this MemorySection.
+\{codePeriod\} is the typical period time value and unit of the ExecutableEntitys in this MemorySection.
 The name part _{codePeriod} is optional.
+Units are:

+* US microseconds
+* MS milli second
+* S second

+For example: 100US, 400US, 1MS, 5MS, 10MS, 20MS, 100MS, 1S

+### accessPeriod

+\{accessPeriod\} is the typical period time value and unit of the ExecutableEntitys in this MemorySection.
+The name part _{accessPeriod} is optional.
 Units are:

 * US microseconds
 * MS milli second
 * S second
 For example: 100US, 400US, 1MS, 5MS, 10MS, 20MS, 100MS, 1S

 ### safety